Come as you are!

 A screening jury evaluates all valid applications based on the submitted video footage.
 The repertoire must include two operatic arias, indicated in the application form.
 The arias may, but do not have to, be part of the competition repertoire.
 They must be of contrasting styles and performed with piano and/ or orchestral accompaniment.
 Total playing time should not exceed 10 minutes.

-40 candidates are invited to take part in the preliminary rounds, which will be held in Oslo 17-18 August 2023.
+40 candidates are invited to take part in the preliminary rounds in Oslo.
 The repertoire consists of a self-chosen operatic/oratorio aria and a self-chosen art song/lied from your repertoire list.
 Total performance time should not exceed 12 minutes.
 The pieces are to be performed with piano accompaniment.

 12 candidates will be admitted to the semi-final.
 The repertoire consists of four works from the contestant’s submitted list of arias and art songs/lieder.
 1-2 of the pieces must be operatic/oratorio arias, and 2-3 of the pieces must be art songs/lieder.
 Total performance time per contestant should not exceed 20 minutes.
 The pieces are to be performed with piano accompaniment.